letsencrypt/website/content/en/post/2025-05-14-ending-tls-client-authorization.md

 - **Today**: Let's Encrypt already excludes the Client Authentication EKU on our [`tlsserver`](https://letsencrypt.org/docs/profiles/#tlsserver) ACME profile.
 You can verify compatibility by issuing certificates with this profile now.
 - **October 1, 2025**: Let's Encrypt will launch a new `tlsclient` ACME profile which will retain the TLS Client Authentication EKU.
 Users who need additional time to migrate can opt-in to this profile.
 - **February 11, 2026**: the default [`classic`](https://letsencrypt.org/docs/profiles/#classic) ACME profile will no longer contain the Client Authentication EKU.
-- **May 13, 2026**: the `tlsclient` ACME profile will no longer be available and no further certificates with the Client Authentication EKU will be issued.
+- **July 8, 2026**: the `tlsclient` ACME profile will no longer be available and no further certificates with the Client Authentication EKU will be issued.

 Once this is completed, Let's Encrypt will switch to issuing with new intermediate Certificate Authorities which also do not contain the TLS Client Authentication EKU.